North–South Pipeline: Context

 As of 2009, consumption in Melbourne was about 450 GL /year.
 With decreasing inflows to its water catchments and continuing population growth, a shortfall of supply of up to 200 GL / year is anticipated by 2055.
 A number of strategies have been proposed, including reducing individual consumer demand, recycling "grey" water and sewerage, various means of conservation, and sourcing additional water from elsewhere: including the Goulburn River and Kilcunda desalination plant.
 The strategy proposes to meet the projected shortfall of demand over existing supply 42% from conservation, and 53% from additional sources.

-South-eastern Australia has been experiencing widespread drought for the last 10–15 years that has been linked to human-induced climate change.
+South-eastern Australia experienced widespread drought at the beginning of the 21st century, which has been linked to human-induced climate change.
 This has impacted upon rainfall in the region.
-The amount of water in Melbourne's water storage dams has been decreasing for 11 years, since 1998, as a result of the latest cyclical drought, and restrictions on the use of water have been in place for much of that time.
+The amount of water in Melbourne's water storage dams decreased between 1998 and 2009, as a result of those droughts, despite frequent water-usage restrictions.

 In June 2007, the Victorian Government released their water plan, Our Water Our Future.
 As part of this plan, the government announced its intention to develop a seawater reverse osmosis desalination plant and construct a pipeline to augment Melbourne's water supply, as well as other regional supply systems.
 With the completion of the pipeline and desalination plant, it is anticipated that certain water restrictions will be removed.